 Mountain House Adventure Meals.
 Mountain House offers self-contained, freeze-dried meals that will last for years.
 They work equally well for survival situations, camping, and backpacking.

 DIY MREs.
 You actually could make your own MREs.
-Survival Sullivan gives you an idea of how to make your own DIY MREs if you have a vacuum sealer and food items with a long shelf life, such as Ramen noodles and beef jerky.
+Survival Sullivan gives you an idea of how to make your own DIY MREs if you have a vacuum sealer and food items with a long shelf life, such as Ramen noodles and beef or chicken jerky.
 DIY MREs may be more practical because you can tailor them to your own dietary needs and preferences and the cost will be lower since you are making them yourself.

 Final Thoughts on How to Purchase MRE’s Cheap Online